henryjuho/uspopgen/README.md

 We now have the raw SNPs in VCF format.
 However, these files are likely to contain a number of false positives, so we need to apply some hard filters to remove sites that may not be true SNPs.
-Hard filtering refers to setting a threshold on a number of SNP properties (many of those in the listed INFO field of the VCF) and removing any SNPs that fail to meet a particular meet that threshold.
+Hard filtering refers to setting a threshold on a number of SNP properties (many of those in the listed INFO field of the VCF) and removing any SNPs that fail to meet that threshold.

-A number of common filters applied to SNP calls include
+Some common filters applied to SNP calls include:

 * Depth filters (Setting a minimum and maximum depth for a site)
 * Minimum SNP quality (Requiring a minimum quality in the QUAL field of the SNP)